robinoldman/bike-site/README.md

 STRUCTURE

 The 1 page website contains:
+simple instructions telling you how to play the game an image that changes everytime a wrong letter has been guesssed a word that has been ihidden by dashes that needs to be guessed a keyboard that reveals a correct letter in the dashes when it has ben pressed a score are that updates when a game has been won a mistakes score that updates everytime an incorrect letter has been guessed an alert message that appeas if you have won a game a loosing alert to tell you if you have lost a game

 COLOR SCHEME

-The color scheme is based on the main hero images with a mixture of pastel greens.
-This was created using 'coolors.com'

-alt text

-Color palette of hero image
+The color scheme is based on the colours you would see on a snowy mounyain.
+The clours are a simple blue and white and the writing is a simple black, which is clear and easy to read

 TYPOGRAPHY

-The fonts Karla and Spectral were used throughout the website.
-Karla was used for h1 and h2 headings.
-This gave the headings prominence.
-Spectral was used for all other text as it compliments Karla and easy to read.
+The font'Indie Flower', was used for the main body of the web site.
+This font is playful and adds to the frivolity of the game.
+For the buttons I used Gill Sans as it is easy to read.

 TECHNOLOGIES USED